How does the current color scheme of your bedroom make you feel when you slide into bed at the end of a long day?

-A year later, another study on the effects of color discovered that participants who saw red before taking a test were more likely to perform well on tests requiring focus and concentration; those who saw blue, on the other hand, excelled on creative tests.
+A year later, another study on the effects of colour discovered that participants who saw red before taking a test performed better on tests requiring concentration.
+Those who saw blue, on the other hand, excelled on creative tests.

 These studies confirmed something that we already knew: certain colors can trigger certain emotions, which in turn can lead to other reactions.

-Red is the color of danger, of anger.
-It triggers a primal response.
+Red is the color of danger and triggers a primal response.
 Blue is a calming color, a color of peace, and one that may promote creative thought.

-So, if it’s true that colors can have such a drastic effect on our emotions, our intelligence and our response to external stimuli, could it be that certain colors can also improve our sleep?
+So, if it’s true that colors can have such a drastic effect on our emotions, could it be that certain colors can also improve our sleep?

-And if so, which colors are more likely to trigger feelings of restlessness, and which colors are more likely to help you relax and fall asleep quicker?
+And if so, which colors are more likely to trigger feelings of restlessness, and which colors are more likely to help you relax and sleep a little easier?

 Is there a best bedroom color?